Performer kneels on a bare wood floor, surrounded by cables and cassette players

 About

-The Division Avenue Arts Collective, or DAAC, is an all-ages music venue, art gallery and DIY project incubator started in 2003 by a rotating group of creatives in Grand Rapids, MI.
 Fueled by volunteers, The DAAC strives to provide a safe & neutral space for artistic expression, available to everyone regardless of age or other circumstance.
 We believe that everyone has something to contribute, and we strive to create a community based on participatory culture through a DIT (do-it-together) approach.
 Additionally, we are deeply committed to remaining non-commercial, independent, and institutionally transparent.

 Since 2014, we have been fiscally sponsored by Fractured Atlas so we might fundraise and apply for grant opportunities.
 We are a not-for-profit collective of artists, musicians, makers and creatives guided by a core committee of dedicated volunteers.
 Visit our volunteer page to join a committee or see our current volunteer opportunities.

-• Lorenzo Aguayo, Jr. (Finance/Fundraising)
+• Lorenzo Aguayo, Jr.

-• Bek Graham (Music Booking)
+• Bek Graham

-• Charity Klein-Lytle (Finance/Fundraising, Marketing)
+• Charity Klein

-• Mika Reed (General Programming)
+• Mika Reed

 Taking a cue from the former DIY cultural center MESS HALL (Chicago, IL), we have developed a ten point outline of what we as a collective believe in.